sa1if3/django_ecommerce/README.md

 }
 ```

-Section A of my [tutorial](https://techflow360.com/how-to-build-django-rest-api-with-oauth-2-0/) covers the setting up a server part for Django development.
+Section A of my [tutorial](https://techflow360.com/how-to-build-django-rest-api-with-oauth-2-0/) covers the setting up of a server part for Django development.

 Run